History of Papa John’s Pizza

 History

 Papa John’s story started when it was founded in 1984 by “Papa” John Schnatter transformed a broom closet in the back of his dad’s tavern in Jeffersonville, Indiana into a room to make pizza.
-To purchase equipment in making pizzas, he sold his 1971 Camaro ZS8.
-He then began selling pizzas to the customers of his dad’s tavern and when his pizzas became sufficiently popular, he purchased his own place adjoining his dad’s tavern.
+To purchase $1,600 in used equipment for making pizzas, he sold his 1971 Camaro ZS8.
+He then began selling pizzas to the customers of his dad’s tavern (Mick’s Lounge) and when his pizzas became sufficiently popular, he purchased his own place adjoining his dad’s tavern.
 And along with his new store, Papa John’s invented the dipping sauce that is made especially for pizza and it has been one of Papa John’s trademark since then.

 In 1993, Papa John’s went public and just a year after that, the company had over 500 stores.
 And four years after that, Papa John’s had opened a total of 1,500 stores.
 With the success of his company, John Schnattner was able to reacquire the Camaro ZS8 he sold to start of his pizza business.